 Value Added Tax (VAT) is an indirect tax on the consumption of goods and services.
 VAT was implemented in the UAE on January 1, 2018, at a rate of 5%.
 Companies in the UAE are required to adhere to VAT rules as per the Federal Tax Authority (FTA).
 VAT return filing is one of the most important compliance requirements.
-This guide is an in-depth overview of VAT return filing UAE, including requirements, the filing process, and most important considerations for businesses.
+This guide is an in-depth overview of VAT return filing UAE, including requirements, the filing process, and the most important considerations for businesses.

-What is VAT Return Filing in the UAE?
+What is VAT return filing in the UAE?

 VAT is a consumption tax levied at 5% on most goods and services in the UAE.
 If your business exceeds an annual turnover of AED 375,000, you’re required to do VAT registration and file returns with the FTA.
 These returns report the VAT you’ve collected from customers (output VAT) and the VAT you’ve paid to suppliers (input VAT).
 The difference determines whether you owe the FTA or are due a refund.